jdecaron/c19coalition/_posts/2020-07-23-c19-coalition-volunteer-highlight-kelli-cree.md

 ***When you think about our mission, what motivates you to continue volunteering?***

-Things really changed after we started the Shelter In Place in Californa; so many of our events in the spring were canceled.
-During COVID19, I came across programs to sew masks or gowns, and those appealed to the Maker in me.
+Things really changed after we started the shelter in place in Californa; so many of our events in the spring were canceled.
+During COVID19, I came across programs to sew masks or gowns, and those appealed to the maker in me.

 When I was approached by my college friend about the C19 Coalition, it seemed like a great opportunity to contribute.
 When I think about our mission, I'm faced with frustrations with this national crisis and how it's being addressed.
 The work of the Coalition sees that and moves toward positive change.